towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   recommended method for most cases is 'DisplayUndistortionBVL', read "help DisplayUndistortionBVL" for help.

-  The optional flag 'debugoutput' if set to non\-zero value will trigger some debug output about the calibration with some calibration methods.
+  The optional flag 'debugoutput' if set to non-zero value will trigger some debug output about the calibration with some calibration methods.

   The optional 'arg1', 'arg2', ..., are optional parameters whose